-The amendments are effective for annual reporting periods beginning on or after June 1, 2020.
+The amendment is effective for annual reporting periods beginning on or after April 1, 2021.
 Early adoption is permitted.

-These amendments do not have any impact on the consolidated financial statements of the Group as the Group does not have COVID-19-related rent concessions.
+The Group adopted the amendment beginning April 1, 2021.
+The amendment does not have any impact on the consolidated financial statements of the Group as the Group does not have COVID-19-related rent concessions.